 I think it must have been a lot of fun for the actresses to be able to play these women in this way.
 When you look at the roles of Noir actresses film credits, you’ll often find that their Noir characters are the most memorable and interesting roles of their career.

-Mention Stanwyck, Bacall, Marie Windsor, Peggy Cummins or Lana Turner and what is the first film of theirs that usually gets mentioned?
-Nine times out of ten it is their Noir films such as Double Indemnity, The Big Sleep, The Narrow Margin, Gun Crazy and The Postman Always Rings Twice respectively.
+Mention Stanwyck, Bacall, Jane Greer, Marie Windsor, Peggy Cummins or Lana Turner and what is the first film of theirs that usually gets mentioned?
+Nine times out of ten it is their Noir films such as Double Indemnity, The Big Sleep, Out Of The Past, The Narrow Margin, Gun Crazy and The Postman Always Rings Twice respectively.
 These strong female roles remain as memorable and impressive today as they were when these films were first released.

 As well as the bad girls, Noir also features many memorable good girls too.
 These are also strong and independent gals, who will happily get mixed up in danger and who prove to the cynical men in their lives that not all women are femme fatales.
 These gals don’t get their kicks in using and hurting men.
 My favourites of these characters are Kathleen (Lucille Ball)in Dark Corner(1946).
 Kathleen is the loyal secretary to Bradford Galt (Mark Stevens)a tough Private Investigator who is being set up.
 Kathleen happily puts herself at risk to help him uncover the bad guys, and proves herself to be a woman worthy of his heart.